higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

   - **For new tokens**: 0.5% SOL is partially protocol revenue, partially floor liquidity (ratio adjustable).
 - **Upgrade**: Multi-sig, can be burned for immutability.

 We invite you to jump in and help push **Higherrrrrrr** to comedic extremes.
-Stay tuned on your favorite channels, and let’s see how far we can take this meme.
+Stay tuned on your favorite channels, and let's see how far we can take this meme.

 ---